R251, Campus Speakers

 R251-3.Guidelines and Principles

 3.1.
-Need for a Speaker Policy: The State Board of Regents has determined to adopt guidelines for policy and standards for speakers on the campuses of the System.
+Need for a Speaker Policy: The Board of Higher Education has determined to adopt guidelines for policy and standards for speakers on the campuses of the System.
 The System encompasses a variety of institutions with a variety of roles and a variety of students and faculty in both background and interests.
 Equally applicable to all are the constitutional protection of freedom of speech and assembly and the basic principle of higher education of free inquiry.
 Since an academic community is part of our civilized society, rules protecting the rights of all members of the community and providing for an orderly exercise of those rights are appropriate for a college campus.

 3.2.
 Separate Policies for Each Institution: To preserve the individuality and traditions of each of the institutions in our System, detailed rules and criteria for the appearance and performance on campus of speakers, whether sponsored by the institution itself, by organizations of students or faculty, or otherwise related to the institution, should be adopted by the president and the institutional Board of Trustees of each institution.